Lester's Custom Truck Shop

 Now, we need to isolate pin 19 from the ground plane.
 This requires cutting the copper foil away from the pin.
 I recommend a Dremel with a tiny burr bit to do this with, but a razor blade will suffice..

 Next you will install the main radio connector into the radio.
-Take note of the silver mark.
-It goes towards the side of the radio.

 You can use electrical tape or Hot Glue to ensure the cables do not separate as well as to electrically insulate the exposed connections.